Temporary Business Energy Support Scheme (TBESS)

 - 50% of a business' eligible costs for March 2023 to July 2023 claim periods.

-The TBEP is subject to a monthly cap.
+The TBEP was subject to a monthly cap.

-You can use Revenue’s online calculator to determine the increase in your energy bills and calculate the potential TBEP.
+Revenue’s online calculator could be used to determine the increase in your energy bills and calculate the potential TBEP.

 The scheme was designed to be compliant with the European Union State Aid Temporary Crisis Framework and Transition (TCTF).
 The TCTF sets out overall limits on the financial support that may be claimed by single undertakings.